journeymonitor/control/README.md

 - From `infra/docker`, run `docker-compose exec journeymonitor-control bash`
 - `cd /opt/journeymonitor/control`

 Enjoy.
-Consider running most command via `sudo -u www-data`, because `www-data` is the owner of all files in /opt/journeymonitor/control and the owner of the nginx and php-fpm processes.
+Consider running most commands via `sudo -u www-data`, because `www-data` is the owner of all files in /opt/journeymonitor/control and the owner of the nginx and php-fpm processes.

 Example: